-The underlined principal of healthy eating/healthy living is following the European lifestyle: Eat high-quality food in smaller portion and spend more time enjoying life.
-That is the one small change we can all start with that would have a major impact.
+he Tunderlying principle of healthy eating & living is following a European lifestyle: Eat high-quality food in smaller portion and spend more time enjoying life.
+That is the one small change we can all start with, that would have a major impact.
 Everything that was written about healthy eating did not cover the full spectrum of healthy living.
 This triggered Ahbonbon’s inspiration in 2010.

-Unfortunately, six years later the American food epidemic had invaded Europe when Dangtu came back to study the food supply.
-She began seeing many processed foods at the supermarkets with preservatives and chemicals.
-McDonald’s presence is everywhere at train stations and shopping districts.
-The majority of prime-time advertisements on French television is from American food corporations: McDonald, KFC, Coke, and junk food.
-Many French are now obese, especially the young generation who loves everything about America.
-Amazon sells American-made junk foods to those who miss eating them in France.
-However, the older generations still resist the American fast foods and junk food as France has many artisanal bakeries.
-These sell freshly-made sandwiches made from French baguette and rotisserie chicken or delicious local ham and cheese for $5, a better alternative to American hamburgers and fried chicken.
+Unfortunately, six years later the American fast-food epidemic had invaded Europe when Dangtu came back to study the food supply in Europe.
+She began seeing many processed foods at European supermarkets with preservatives and chemicals.
+McDonald’s presence was everywhere including train stations and shopping districts.
+The majority of prime-time advertisements on French television were from American food corporations: McDonald, KFC, Coke, and junk food.
+Many French were now obese, especially the young generation who loved everything about America.
+Amazon was selling American-made junk food to those who miss eating them in France.
+However, the older generations were still resisting American fast food and junk food as France has many artisan bakeries.
+They sold freshly-made sandwiches made from French baguette and rotisserie chicken or delicious local ham and cheese for $6, a better alternative to American hamburgers and fried chicken.

 backed by scientific research